 How long does it take to register a Company

-To register a New South African Company (Pty) with your own company name usually takes about 7-21 days.
+To register a New South African Company (Pty) with your own company name usually takes 1 working day.

 - The fastest option might be to use fast-tracked company registration via the CIPC offered by company documentation specialists like ourselves.
 We offer:

-- New Company (Pty) Registration from 5 days
+- New Company (Pty) Registration from 1 working day

 Why is our service so fast?
-Our experts know exactly what documents are needed, we have a streamlined online system that processes the CIPC’s requirements, and we have special relations with the CIPC.
+Our experts know exactly what documents are needed, and we have a streamlined online system that processes the CIPC’s requirements.

 How to register for VAT